komoot/photon/README.md

 }
 ```

+### Structured queries

+The OpenSeach based version of photon has opt-in support for structured queries.
+See [docs/structured.md](docs/structured.md) for details.
+Please note that structured queries are disabled for photon.komoot.io.

 ### Related Projects

 - photon's search configuration was developed with a specific test framework.
 It is written in Python and [hosted separately](https://github.com/yohanboniface/osm-geocoding-tester).